Blog · Review Essay · Last reviewed June 19, 2026

 This is why AI interfaces feel different from older media.
 A chatbot answer is language, but it is language produced by executable systems, trained on prior language, filtered by policy, shaped by product goals, and embedded in workflows that may take action.
 The output arrives as prose, yet it belongs to a chain of computation.
 It reads like conversation and behaves like infrastructure.

 Hayles gives readers a vocabulary for that double condition.
 Digital culture does not replace language with code.
 It entangles them.
-Search queries, prompts, captions, labels, training data, moderation taxonomies, embeddings, and system messages all sit in the zone where words become operations and operations return as words.
+Search queries, prompts, captions, labels, training data, moderation taxonomies, embeddings, policies, and system messages all sit in the zone where words become operations and operations return as words.

 Intermediation